China Internet Museum

 On July 20, Google announced the nomination of Kaifu Lee to be the president of Google China, in charge of Google's business development in China.

-Putting aside the fact that Microsoft and Google confronted at court for Kaifu Lee, Microsoft and Google's petition had turned white-hot, both having long been ambitious for the Chinese market.
+Putting aside the fact that Microsoft and Google confronted at court for Kaifu Lee, Microsoft and Google's competition had turned white-hot, both having long been ambitious for the Chinese market.
 In April 2006, Eric Schmidt, CEO of Google, announced in Beijing that the Chinese name of Google was "Gu Ge" (literally "song of valley"), marking that Google officially entered into the Chinese market.
 Later, Google steadily carried forward the localization of its various services in China, but it was still unaccustomed to the local environment, a problem which grew even more serious in its later development.

 In April 2007, one year after Google entered the Chinese market, sohu accused Google of plagiarizing its input method, which attracted extensive attention from the media and heated discussion among users.
 Input method was not the hit product of Google; search was, but it also came across many difficulties in the Chinese market.
 The simple sinicization of Google search content and bad search experience had always perplexed the whole team.
 In June 2009, CCTV accused Google of spreading sexual information; Google was faced with double pressure at both legal and ethical levels.